Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/savage_raids/p8s_1/README.md

 # Abyssos: The Eighth Circle (Savage) - Part 1

-**DISCLAIMER:** *I haven't gotten around to clearing P8S myself yet, so I may be missing some context in the translation below.*

 ### Things to check on Party Finger

-- Check the Gorgons priority system- there are several different priorities going around, **even between the two sets of macros below.**
+- Note the spread positions are not the typical spread.
+- Check the Gorgons 2 strat (colours vs Spriggan).

 ## FFO strat